-You might be thinking, “why would I want to learn how to make a peanut butter and jelly sandwich?”
+You might wonder, “Why would I want to learn how to make a peanut butter and jelly sandwich?”
 There are a few reasons why this childhood favorite is so popular.
-For one, it’s easy to make all you need is a few simple ingredients and a bit of patience.
+For one, it’s easy to make.
+All you need is a few simple ingredients and patience.

 Any old peanut butter and jelly sandwich is fairly decent by itself.
 A basic sandwich in our house involves the cheap $1 loaf of bread, generic chunky peanut butter, and the big jar of grape jelly that’s less than two bucks that you sometimes have to ask the store manager to bring out because they don’t like stocking it.
 It’s good… but it’s not great.

-For the very best in peanut butter and jelly, you might think that you’ve got to go upscale, but you don’t.
+You might think you’ve got to go upscale for the best in peanut butter and jelly, but you don’t.
 You can actually put together the perfect sandwich for less than $2 per serving.

 - How to Make a Peanut Butter and Jelly Sandwich